Get started with the Google Assistant on your watch

 To ask your Google Assistant for help, press and hold the power button.
 When your watch is ready, you’ll see "Hi, how can I help?"

 On your watch, the Google Assistant is available in English, French, German, Hindi, Italian, Japanese, Korean, Portuguese (Brazil), and Spanish.
 More languages are coming soon.

 To use your Google Assistant on your watch, you’ll need:

-- A watch running Android Wear 2.0 and up
+- A watch running Wear OS by Google

 - A Google Account on the watch